 Peter Deaton lives at Lark Hill Village in Nottingham and has peripheral neuropathy, which has led to nerve damage in his feet.

-He started attending Otago classes at the Nottingham retirement village a year ago, and says that the classes have helped his condition.
+He started attending Otago classes at the Nottingham retirement village several years ago, and says that the classes have helped his condition.

 He says: “It means I have rather wobbly feet and legs, but I find that the classes really help.